intuited/moracle/README.md

 Before using it you'll have to [update the card database](#Updating-the-DB).

+### One-line format ###

-Primary usage is to spit out one-line summaries of card text:
+`moracle`'s primary usage is to spit out one-line summaries of card text:

     $ PYTHONPATH=~/src python3 -m moracle Counterspell
     Counterspell: [UU] I Counter target spell.

-By default it truncates the text at a maximum of 120 characters.
-This can be changed.

-    $ PYTHONPATH=~/src python3 -m moracle -t80 'Polluted Delta'
-    Polluted Delta: L {T}, Pay 1 life, Sacrifice Polluted Delta: Search your library
+`-w` sets a maximum total length for the one-line output.

-    $ PYTHONPATH=~/src python3 -m moracle -t400 'teferi, time raveler'
+    $ PYTHONPATH=~/src python3 -m moracle -t80 'teferi, time raveler'
-    Teferi, Time Raveler: [1WU] P L:4 Each opponent can cast spells only any time they could cast a sorcery.	+1: Until your next turn, you may cast sorcery spells as though they had flash.	−3: Return up to one target artifact, creature, or enchantment to its owner's hand.
-Draw a card.
+    Teferi, Time Raveler: [1WU] P L:4 Each opponent can cast spells only any time th

 Newlines in the rules text are tranformed into tab characters.